panzerdp/dmitripavlutin.com/content/posts/122-this-algorithm/index.md

 <details>
   <summary>Strict mode</summary>

 *Strict mode* is a special mode imposed upon running JavaScript code having some special restrictions.
-The strict mode is enabled by adding `'use strict'` directive at the start of the script or at the top of a function scope.
+The strict mode is enabled by adding `'use strict'` directive at the start of the script or the top of the function scope.
 </details>

 ## 2. Examples